 - not older than 35 years at the date of submission

-- Student or Scientist in the Leather field and with qualification in one of the three categories:
+- Student or Scientist in the leather field and with qualification in one of the three categories:

-1. A student of a Leather school: high school level, college, or university level
+1. A student of a Leather School: high school level, college, or university level

 2. A graduate student (Master or PhD) in the areas of Chemistry, Biochemistry, Engineering, Environmental Science or Biology

-3. Scientist working in a recognized Leather Center
+3. Scientist working in a recognised Leather Centre

 S tudents or scientists will have to work with an advisor at his/her institution.